aschultzen/master_thesis/README.md

 **If you are starting from scratch with a completely blank SD card, start here.
 If you have bought a SD card with Raspbian installed, go to *Login and Update*.
 If you are using a pre-configured image (**INSERT FILENAME**), go to *IP Setup*.**

+## Tools
+**(If you plan to use linux for the setup, you can probably ignore this part of the guide.)
+I've used *putty* (windows application) for SSH connections.
+Putty supports copy/paste by copying normally in windows and pasting into putty by right-clicking in putty's windows.
+I also like to use *nano* to edit files.
+You can open files with nano like this:**

+	sudo nano /example_dir/example_file

 ## From scratch

 NOTE: It's worth mentioning that these instructions probably will work on other flavors of Linux as well, Raspbian is quite big and has functionality that a NTP server will never benefit from (like a GUI).
 There are for example a couple of stripped down versions of Raspbian containing only the server essentials with a footprint > 100 MB.